inaghnane/ClassTrack/README.md

 4️⃣ Consultation

-Students and professors can consult attendance data
+Students and professors consult attendance data

 All data is retrieved through gRPC services